 All D200 buildings participate in a monthly “power hour” during which all non-essential energy-consuming items are turned off.

 The Great Energy Reduction Challenge

-The Great Energy Reduction Challenge is a competition among schools that will take place from November 15, 2017 through April 15, 2018.
-D200 schools will compete to win $500 by demonstrating a reduction in electrical, waste, gas, and water usage.
+The Great Energy Reduction Challenge is a competition among schools who compete to win $500 by demonstrating a reduction in electrical, waste, gas, and water usage.